-Students have the option to enroll in Component Programs individually or in combination.
+Students have the option to enroll in most Component Programs individually or in combination.
 To custom-tailor their education to meet their vocational objectives.
 Below you will find short descriptions of these component programs.

 Recording Engineering and Studio Techniques (5 Courses, 328 Hours)

 The Recording Engineering and Studio Techniques program provides training in the concepts and skills of professional multi-track studio recording and mixing.
 With our carefully crafted curriculum of lectures and hands-on training, this program establishes a solid foundation.
 By teaching the scientific principles and concepts associated with sound and audio recording & then applying these principles with hands-on activities in world-class professional recording studios.
 The result of our programs is a thoroughly trained & exceptionally competent recording engineer, qualified to work in any professional studio, and capable of performing at the highest standards of the recording industry.
 Learn more.

 Audio Production Techniques (4 Courses, 290 hours)